-Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Bellevue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bellevue are a mix of both white- and blue-collar jobs.
 Overall, Bellevue is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bellevue who work in office and administrative support (13.56%), sales jobs (8.83%), and management occupations (8.49%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Bellevue is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.50% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Bellevue is somewhat higher than in the average US city of 21.84%: 28.50% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bellevue in 2018 was $29,822, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $119,288 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.